Wenlin88/brilliant-logger/README.md

 **Henkka's python package for making python logging easy**

-With this you can this package directly from github:
+With this you can this package directly from Github:

 pip install git+https://github.com/Wenlin88/brilliant-logger